Mohamed Omar (footballer, born 1999): Club career

 In 2018, he played with Toronto FC III in League1 Ontario.

 In 2019, he played with Chicago FC United in USL League Two.

 At the 2022 MLS SuperDraft, Omar was selected with the 23rd pick overall by the Colorado Rapids in the first round.
 He attended pre-season with the club, but was unable to sign a contract due to roster limitations.

 In February 2022, Omar signed a one-year contract with a club option for 2023 with the HFX Wanderers of the Canadian Premier League.
 He made his professional debut on April 23, coming on as a substitute against Pacific FC.
 In December 2022, HFX announced that they were exercising Omar's contract option, keeping him with the club through 2023.
 He was named an assistant captain by Halifax for the 2023 season.
 He left the club at the end of the 2023 season, following the expiration of his contract.

 In December 2023, he signed with San Antonio FC of the USL Championship, ahead of the 2024 season.

+In April 2026, he signed with Indy Eleven in the USL Championship.